DarkKodKod/NESTool/README.md

 Real Github's Issues are needed here.
 For now the list is just here with no real ticket created.

++ Only one tile_definitions.s is created but if there are more Background banks, it should be one for each one of those at least.
 + Reimporting the same image to a TileSet element will make the tool crash.
 + Undo, Redo is not working inside each element.
 + After an image is imported, the source image is not released.